HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 `<=` smaller or equal
 `==` is equal to
 `!=` not equal to
-While all of these are pretty straight forward I want to point your attention shortly on the is equal to operator.
+While all of these are pretty straight forward I want to point your attention shortly on the “is equal to” operator.
 It uses double equals.
-As you know we already have single equals in use to assign values to variables.
+As you know we already have single equals in use to assign values to variables, thus double equals is required for comparison.
 Using boolean variables or expressions in the parentheses we can make these if statements actually useful.
-For example we could check if our the sinus value on our moving cuboids is negative and then inverse it into a positive number:
+For example we could check if the sinus value on our moving cuboids is negative and then inverse it into a positive number:
 {{<highlight c>}}
 if (sinus < 0){
 	sinus  = sinus *-1;